-- ▶ Officers meeting the agreed timetable of deliverables; - Good quality early drafts of the Council's Annual Governance Statement and Financial Statements are available for us to review. - Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of supporting documentation is provided by the Council; and - ► The Council has an effective control environment.
+- Officers meeting the agreed timetable of deliverables; - ▶ Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of documentation is provided by the Council; and - ► The Council has an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
 This will be discussed with the Council in advance.